RobItu/OpenTruth/readme.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Express server & Listener

-### Express
+### Start Express Server

-If you want to see the the express server execute the functions request script with dynamic arguements live:

-1. Open a new terminal and `npx env-enc set-pw` to mount environment variables
+1. Open a new terminal and cd into `/OpenTruth/backend`
+2. `npx env-enc set-pw` to mount environment variables
-2. `cd /OpenTruth/backend`
-3.

 ```
 npm start